Educating and Training Staff on the Principles of Health Equity

 What are the training goals and needs of staff related to health equity?

-- Where does training fit in the organization's overall goals for health equity?
+Where does training fit in the organization's overall goals for health equity?
 How will staff apply what

 Who will deliver the training?
 What follow-up and support will be available to staff?

 How will staff be evaluated over time to assess how they are applying the training?

 Program Clearinghouse Examples

 Resources to Learn More

 Provides a three-part video series that discusses issues like structural racism, intersectionality, and stories